trixi-framework/TrixiParticles.jl/docs/src/systems/weakly_compressible_sph.md

 accurate results than weakly commpressible SPH without density diffusion.
 This can be demonstrated with with dam break examples in 2D and 3D.
 Here, ``δ = 0.1`` has been used for all terms.
+Note that, due to added stability, the adaptive time integration method that was used here can choose higher time steps in the simulations with density diffusion.
+For the cheap [`DensityDiffusionMolteniColagrossi`](@ref), this results in reduced runtime.

 ![density_diffusion_2d](https://lh3.googleusercontent.com/drive-viewer/AK7aPaBL-tqW6p9ry3NHvNnHVNufRfh_NSz0Le4vJ4n2rS-10Vr3Dkm2Cjb4T861vk6yhnvqMgS_PLXeZsNoVepIfYgpw-hlgQ=s1600)